juliorodrigues97/perfume-distribution-analytics/README.md

 Net revenue increased $765.5K vs. LY, as a $5.25M positive price/mix effect more than offset a $4.48M decline in volume — the company sold less units, but at meaningfully higher average value.

 - **Revenue growth was most concentrated at the customer level.**
 The top five customers contributed approximately $814K in incremental revenue, exceeding the company's $765.5K net YoY gain.
 By comparison, the top five sales reps contributed $625K, while the top five brands contributed $370K.
-This indicates that YoY growth was particularly concentrated among a small group of key customers, with declines elsewhere offsetting part of their contribution.
+Growth was concentrated among a small group of key customers, with declines elsewhere offsetting part of the gain.

 - **The diagnostic breakdown helps identify where and why revenue changed.**
 By switching between Sales Rep, Customer, and Brand, and between Top/Bottom and Positive/Negative impacts, the analysis moves beyond the overall revenue result to identify the specific contributors and drivers behind the YoY change.